 Before getting into the numbers, identify what part of your business you want to invest in.
 Take a step back and reflect on your long-term goals for the next one to three years.

 How do you see your business growing during that time?
 Will you:

 - Build your brand assets?

-- Purchase tools or machinery that increase the efficiency of your work?
+- Purchase tools, machinery, or new technology that increase the efficiency of your work?

 - Outsource areas of your work?

 - Learn or improve a skill or trade?
 Provide employee training?